 - Shortness of breath, often worse the larger the pneumothorax is

 - Anxiety, cough, and vague chest symptoms

-Delayed Diagnosis in Miami Hospitals - Does It Amount to Medical Negligence?
+Delayed Diagnosis - Does It Amount to Medical Negligence?

 Spontaneous pneumothorax is usually recurrent, and a patient should be warned of the possibility of similar episodes occurring in the future.
 If someone does once again present with symptoms of pneumothorax, they should seek medical advice without delay, as their condition could have deteriorated.
-When spontaneous pneumothorax requires urgent management, patients receive advice to go immediately to ER.
-But medical errors can take place in the different stages of emergency room procedures.
+When spontaneous pneumothorax requires urgent management, patients receive advice to go immediately to ER, but medical errors can occur in the different stages of emergency room procedures.

 We aim to illustrate the medical errors that can take place in the ER using the case of one of the clients we have successfully represented in a pneumothorax malpractice case:

 Emergency Room Medical Errors in the Performance and Interpretation of Diagnostic Tests